HTML blocks

 {{ block('<block id>', {'products': [1,2,3] }) }}

-Strings containing jinja personalization must be created using ~, otherwise, they would not be rendered.
+Strings containing Jinja personalization use "~".
+Otherwise, they will not be rendered.

 {{ block('<block id>', {'mainText': 'Hello ' ~ customer.first_name ~ ', welcome!' }) }}